barn2plugins/posts-data-table/readme.txt

 If you have a multilingual site using WPML then the plugin will display your posts in the correct language automatically.

 = Can you customize the plugin for me? =
-We have developed this free plugin to be flexible and easy to configure so that it will be suitable for many different websites.
+We developed this free plugin to be flexible and easy to configure so that it will be suitable for many different websites.
 If you would like to modify the plugin to suit your exact requirements, we would recommend [Codeable](https://barn2.com/go/codeable)

 = Where can I find the documentation? =
 Please visit our [Knowledge Base](https://barn2.com/kb-categories/posts-table-search-sort-free-kb/).